safesoftware/FMETraining/README.md

 - Chapter 2: Complete content and exercises
 - Chapter 3: Complete content and exercises
 - Chapter 4: Complete content and exercises
-- Chapter 5: Incomplete content and exercises
+- Chapter 5: Complete content and exercises
-- Chapter 6: Incomplete content and exercises
+- Chapter 6: Complete content and exercises
 - Chapter 7: Incomplete content.
 No exercises
 - Chapter 8: Complete content.
 No exercises